jiricodes/nss-cloud/docs/report.md

 Interface? (http/https for updates?
 File system (saving cert on drive) for internal communication?)

 ### 3.5 Clients
-Throug web browser portal over HTTPS.
-(TBC test app)
+Connection over HTTPS, web browser and android app tested.

 ## 4 Communication
 	Communication channel between the modules.
 For instance, do the modules use secure communication to communicate with each other, if yes, how?